 New Forest ponies

 On both trails we saw lots of New Forest ponies, though probably more on the Railway Trail.
 The ponies often stand on the verge by the roadside, or even in the road.
 Of course, they have right of way!

 There are over 5, 000 ponies roaming freely in the New Forest.
 Some of them are big and look more like horses, but I’m not an equine expert, so what do I know?

 The ponies are owned by commoners, who have the right to graze their ponies.
 They are incredibly beautiful, but can be unpredictable, so don’t get too close.
 A couple of them snorted at us, so we kept our distance.

 The Deer Sanctuary Trail (9 miles)

 Although deer roam freely in the New Forest, you have more chance of seeing them at the Deer Sanctuary.
 It has a viewing platform which looks over a large grassy meadow.
 In summer New Forest keepers feed the deer each day.
-Obviously, there is no guarantee that you’ll see deer, but you’ll have more chance if you visit during the feeding sessions between noon and 3pm.
+Obviously, there is no guarantee that you’ll see deer, but it’s more likely during the feeding sessions between noon and 3pm.

 We saw a small herd of fallow deer and on the opposite side was a stag hiding in the grass.
-The platform has a good view over the meadow, and we found information boards with facts about the different deer.
+The Bolderwood viewing platform has a good view over the meadow, and information boards with facts about the different deer.